 So far this year, traffic accidents have caused 81 deaths – making 2015 one of the deadliest years on record.
 What’s even more troubling is that one-third of those fatalities involved pedestrians, which is double the national average.
 In order to prevent accidents involving pedestrians, and make our streets safer, the City of Austin has just approved the construction of 3 new sky bridges.

 In areas where a high volume of pedestrians cross every day, a driver who strikes a pedestrian may be considered negligent if he or she was driving carelessly or should have been able to avoid the accident using an ordinary level of care.
 If you or someone you know was injured in a pedestrian accident, an Austin Pedestrian Accident Attorney may be able to help you recover damages to help cover the costs of medical bills, rehabilitation, lost wages and pain and suffering.
-Contact Terry & Kelly, PLLC today at 512-910-2000 to schedule a free consultation.
+Contact TK Injury Lawyers today at 512-910-2000 to schedule a free consultation.